proman21/futures-mutex/README.md

 ## License

-`futures-mutex` is distributed under the GNU GPLv3.
+`futures-mutex` is distributed under the Apache License v2.0.
 See the LICENSE file for the full text of the license.